AMildner/rt_measurements/README.md

 # rt_measurements
-This Repository conatins the implementations of the measurements, presented in the paper "&lt;name>".
+This Repository conatins the implementations of the measurements, presented in the paper _"Experimental Validation of Performance Guarantees for Wireless Links with Retransmissions"_.